nais/doc/docs/observability/frontend/README.md

 For local development we recommend using a docker [docker compose](https://github.com/nais/tracing-demo/blob/main/docker-compose.yml) or the dev environment

 For nextjs you can use [local environment variables](https://nextjs.org/docs/basic-features/environment-variables)

+### using opentelemetry

+Faro re-exports the opentelemtry javascript library for creating spans to put logs in a span

+### React

+There is a pre-release(2023-04-27) package https://github.com/grafana/faro-web-sdk/tree/main/packages/react

 ## Inspecting logs and traces